Redtech0inc/MCNet/README.md

 ## how to set up

-first i would make a DNS server this is easy just install <br>
+first i would make a DNS server then the client and then servers can be added to the network!<br>

 ### setup DNS server